-In his recent Episcopal Letter (3 February 2019) to the people of the Diocese of Bangor, the Rt Revd Andy John writes about how the Church in Wales should respond to the pastoral needs of same-gender couples and how the Church’s teaching on marriage might develop.
+In his recent Episcopal Letter (3 February 2019) to the people of the Diocese of Bangor, the Rt Revd Andy John writes about how the Church in Wales should respond to the pastoral needs of same-sex couples and how the Church’s teaching on marriage might develop.

 In his letter he acknowledges the difficulties in tackling this controversial matter, and outlines both the traditional conservative position and the approach of those who recognize that the Church’s understanding of Scripture needs to be open to change in the light of the Holy Spirit’s calling.

 Bishop Andy sees the grace of God at work in the relationships of faithful gay couples:

 … in a committed and loving relationship, they find not only love but grace and peace growing in their shared life with their partner.
 They experience the very fruit of the Spirit identified by St Paul as a mark of God’s presence and blessing (Gal 5:22–23).

 He then offers his own conclusions as to the way forward:

 Over a period of time, in which I have ministered alongside those in same sex relationships and have wrestled with how to be faithful to God and open to the Spirit, I have come to believe that the Church should now fully include without distinction those who commit to permanent loving unions with a person of the same sex.
 I further believe that the best way to do this is for the Church to marry these people as we do with men and women.